Covid-19 Flight to Philippines with Different Pinoy Attitude

 Lastly is to be reasonable, not to complain a lot, be thankful as much as possible.

-Have a safe flight for many OFW flying home soon.
+Have a safe flight for many OFW that set flying home soon.
 Just prepare and be cool guys!

 My COVID-19 Flight journey